Lifecycle Email Marketing: Revolution In Email Marketing

 The Right Message Always Wins

 Sending email blasts to your entire list can compel your subscribers to unsubscribe.
 Plus, it’s just not effective.
-By mapping your customer phase in lifecycle email marketing and creating emails for customers in each stage, you’ll improve your conversion rates and build a stronger brand following.
+By mapping your customer phase in lifecycle email marketing and creating emails for customers at each stage, you’ll improve your conversion rates and build a stronger brand following.

-Have You Scaled The Revolution Of Email Marketing?
+Have You Scaled The Revolution of Email Marketing?

 We have all read countless articles claiming that email Armageddon is near.
 But, it’s 2018 and email marketing shows signs of expanding.

 In fact, 73 of marketers agree its core to their business.
 And over 55th of marketers set up on increasing their email marketing budget this year because it continues to provide the most ROI for the marketing investment.
 Email marketing is changing the face of digital marketing.
 Email marketing has caused a huge upswing in consumer marketing.
-Estimates say that by 2019, 162 billion people will be marketing businesses from their emails.
+Estimates say that by 2019, 162 billion people will be marketed businesses from their emails.

 Also, email marketing is getting easier.
 Mobile has complicated matters, and email marketers are on the hook to make personalized experiences that transcend channels and devices.
 The new marketing intelligence technology for email marketers makes it easy and scalable to track relevant leads, capture relevant information from each lead, and apply those insights to each aspect of your email marketing.

-When you combine Emailidea with your email marketing journey you will:
+When you combine Emailidea with your email marketing journey, you will:

-Get a whole new layer of data regarding your prospects.
+• Get a whole new layer of data regarding your prospects.

-Improve audience segmentation and email personalization.
+• Improve audience segmentation and email personalization.

-Get a clear picture of email ROI for the 1st campaign.
+• Get a clear picture of email ROI for the 1st campaign.

 Here’s How It Works